One of the most interesting features, and on which it is possible to retrieve a lot of information, is the SEO Performance section.

 There are currently 4 other possible filters:

-– Type of search (web, image, video, or news) – present only in the global filter
+– Search type (web, image, video or news) – only present in the global filter

 – Countries

-– Appearance in search results (good page experience, low web results, etc.)
+– Appearance in search results (good page experience, Web Light results, etc.)

-All of these filters can be combined to arrive at the desired information.
+All these filters can be used in combination to obtain the desired information.